History of the Jews in Philadelphia

-Jews in Philadelphia can trace their history back to Colonial America.
-Jews have lived in Philadelphia since the arrival of William Penn in 1682.
+As of 2020, over 350,000 Jews live in the Philadelphia metropolitan area, making it one of the largest Jewish populations in the U.S.

+Tracing its roots back to the Colonial era before the arrival of William Penn, the Philadelphia Jewish community established some of the nation's earliest congregations and institutions, playing a prominent role in both the American Revolution and the city's commercial and civic development.

+Today, the metropolitan area's Jewish population spans a diverse range of religious and cultural denominations, ranging from long-standing Reform, Conservative, and Orthodox communities to growing Haredi enclaves in the surrounding suburbs.

-Colonial History
+History

+Colonia era

-Jewish traders have operated in southeastern Pennsylvania since at least the 1650s.
+Jewish traders have operated in the Philadelphia metropolitan area since at least the 1650s.
 The first Jewish resident of the city on record was Jonas Aaron whose name appears in 1703 in the American Historical Register.
 Several Jewish families had immigrated to Philadelphia by 1734, as recorded by German traveler von Beck who listed them among the religious sects of the town.
 Nathan Levy purchased ground for Jewish burial in 1738, obtained the grant on September 25, 1740, and is cared for by Congregation Mikveh Israel.